-I can notice with my hands, I can notice with my hands, with my hands: touching! \(\begin{array}{c}\) (hold your hands up and wiggle your fingers)
+I can notice with my hands, I can notice with my hands, with my hands, with my hands: touching!
+U (hold your hands up and wiggle your fingers)

 Observations, let's make observations, observation, that means noticing."
 Courtesy of Jeanne Wall from Wolf Trap